renatozr/movies-api/README.md

 ## About The Project

-To exercise REST API development with Express.
+To exercise API development with Express.

 <!-- GETTING STARTED -->